alelles16/challenge_list_notes/README.md

 - Docker
 - Docker compose

+Replace `.env_example` with your own `.env` or use the same variables.

-In this project we're using docker and docker-compose to facilitate the installation and replication of the development environment, define volumes and custom networks.
+In this project, we're using docker and docker-compose to facilitate the installation and replication of the development environment, and define volumes and custom networks.

 `docker-compose build`